Lina Gilic, Ph.D.

 Areas of Specialization: Behavior Disorder, Autism and Developmental Disabilities

-Fiorile, C. & Gilic, L. (In progress) Evidence-Based Protocol for Teaching Pre-Requisite Skills for Use with Vocal Output Devices For Children with Limited Verbal Repertoires.
-A protocol of instruction for skills needed for an Augmentative Alternate Communication device were taught.
-The transfer of stimulus control and generalization of responses across an additional two devices was accomplished using the same protocol.
+Fiorile, C. & Gilic, L. (2015) Evidence-Based Protocol for Teaching Pre-Requisite Skills for Use with Vocal Output Devices For Children with Limited Verbal Repertoires.
+International Interdisciplinary Journal of Education, 4(4), 169-178.

 Gilic, L. & Greer, R.D.
 (2011) Establishing naming in typically developing two-year old children as a function of multiple exemplar speaker and listener experiences.
 The Analysis of Verbal Behavior, 27 The research used multiple-probe designs (2 groups of 4 children) to test the effect of multiple exemplar instruction (MEI) across speaker and listener responses on the emergence of Naming.